-There is a simple and highly effective technique for controlling those powerful emotions.
+There is a simple and highly effective technique for controlling powerful emotions like anxiety and anger.

 You have probably heard of the “fight-or-flight” response (activation of the sympathetic nervous system) which is switched on whenever we feel under threat.
 What happens here is that once the threat is perceived, the stress hormones (e.g. cortisol and adrenaline) are released and these activate the following bodily changes to prepare us for action, enabling us to run or fight: